nareshbhatia/movie-magic-chatgpt-4o/README.md

    and a plus icon to add the movie to the watchlist.
 The height of the row should be 64 pixels

+> Note: By default, ChatGPT used the Page Router.
+I gave it the following prompt
+> to switch to the App Router.

+In your implementation, use the App Router instead of the Page Router.

 ## Commits

 ### commit-1